sohansharma/sohansharma.github.io/_pages/about.md

 2022-01-22: MPS Paper Accepted at IPDPS 2022
 --
 <p align="justify">
-The paper "Memory Access Granularity Aware Lossless Compression for GPUs" by Sohan Lal, Manuel Renz, Julian Hartmer, and Ben Juurlink has been accepted for publication at IPDPS 2022.
+The paper "Memory Access Granularity Aware Lossless Compression for GPUs" by Sohan Lal, Manuel Renz, Julian Hartmer, and Ben Juurlink has been accepted for publication at <a href="https://www.ipdps.org/" style="text-decoration:none">IPDPS</a> 2022.
 Congratulations to the team!
 </p>

 2022-09-01: Sohan Lal Joins TUHH